The Liverpool Roadrunners: Line-up

 Inevitably there were changes in the line-up.
 The first being the leaving of guitarist Dave Percy and the arrival of two sax players (Nick Carver a.k.a.
 Nick le Grec and American Johnny Phillips) following the group's first Hamburg engagement.
 The band have commented that, by 1964, "everyone was jumping on the R&B bandwagon, so it was time to move on".
-Their second Star Club Records release - recorded live on-stage in front of a Star-Club audience - reflects a move towards a more contemporary soul / blues sound in the manner of James Brown and was very much facilitated by the sax sound of Johnny Phillips and Nick Carver.
+Their second Star Club Records release – recorded live on-stage in front of a Star-Club audience – reflects a move towards a more contemporary soul / blues sound in the manner of James Brown and was very much facilitated by the sax sound of Johnny Phillips and Nick Carver.
 Unfortunately, Johnny Phillips was obliged to leave the group at the end of their second Hamburg stint.
 As a US citizen, he had been working in the UK without a work permit and was advised not to attempt returning to Liverpool with the other members of the band.

 Success in Britain was elusive.
 Recording deals were talked about, but never seemed to happen.

-The Roadrunners make two contributions to the recording of the grandly-named "First Annual R&B Festival" (1964) and also cut an e.p. to help raise money for Liverpool University's rag or "panto" week (a charity fund raising event).
+The Roadrunners make two contributions to the recording of the grandly-named "First Annual R&B Festival" (1964) and also cut an EP to help raise money for Liverpool University's rag or "panto" week (a charity fund raising event).

 Mike Hart left the band to pursue a solo career, recording two albums for John Peel's "Dandelion" label.
 (Peel was a British radio presenter who championed the innovative rather than the commercially successful.)
 In 1980 he began work on a third solo project.
 Five tracks were recorded, but none were released.
 They have been rediscovered, remastered and put online via the Roadrunners' website.

 The band finally split in 1966.